junxit/us-congress-bills-116/bill.md

 >       - **(i)** total workforce compensation, including disaggregated information about compensation for full-time, part-time, and contingent workers;
 >       - **(ii)** policies and practices about how performance, productivity, and sustainability are considered when setting pay and making promotion decisions; and
 >       - **(iii)** policies and practices relating to any incentives and bonuses provided to employees below the named executive level and any policies or practices designed to counter any risks create by such incentives and bonuses.
->     - **(H)** Workforce recruiting, including information about the quality of hire, new hire engagement rate, and new hire retention rate.
+>     - **(H)** Workforce recruiting and needs, including the number of new jobs created, the worker classification of new jobs, information about the quality of hire, and new hire retention rate.
+>   - **(3)** *Treatment of emerging growth companies* The Commission may exempt emerging growth companies from any disclosure described under subparagraph (D), (E), (F), (G), or (H) of paragraph (2), if the Commission determines that such exemption is necessary or appropriate in the public interest or for the protection of investors.

 ## § 3.
 Backstop